zhanruicai/zhanruicai.github.io/_pages/about.md

-I am a tenure-track assistant professor in the area of Innovation and Information Management at the [HKU Business School](https://www.hkubs.hku.hk/glocal/).
+I am a tenure-track assistant professor in the Faculty of Business and Economics at the [HKU Business School](https://www.hkubs.hku.hk/glocal/).
+My home department is in the Innovation and Information Management.

 Experience: